-4.1 Amazon S3 Setup
+2.3.1 Amazon S3 Setup

 During the build process, the build system will need to upload a tar file to Amazon S3 in order to complete the build process using Amazon's backend scripts (which convert the Vivado-generated tar into an AFI).
-The manager will create this bucket for you automatically, you just need to specify a name.
+The manager will create this bucket for you automatically.